-Reporting for the Bucks Free Press at Huddersfield, Clash Nash wrote: 'Wycombe Wanderers were supreme party-poopers on Saturday when their gritty all-round performance secured a victory to spoil Huddersfield's historic opening game at their new futuristic £16-million stadium.
+Reporting for the Bucks Free Press at Huddersfield, Claire Nash wrote: 'Wycombe Wanderers were supreme party-poopers on Saturday when their gritty all-round performance secured a victory to spoil Huddersfield's historic opening game at their new futuristic £16-million stadium.

 Blues staunchly defended a slender lead in front of a 13,334 crowd, courtesy of Simon Garner's well-taken goal just before half time.
 Paul Hyde pulled off a series of magnificent saves under immense pressure - one an instinctive block from a point-blank header to ensure Blues clinched three welcome points at the McAlpine Stadium and preserve a 100 per cent Division Two record thus far.

 Martin O'Neill's men held on throughout an epic nine minutes of stoppage time to protect their advantage.
 Five minutes were added on after Hyde was left writhing in agony from an Andrew Booth challenge.
 He required lengthy treatment after the striker's boot caught his midriff as both went for a cross.
 Although painfully bruised, Hyde was not unbowed.
 "It was a good·game.
 Huddersfield weren't a bad side and were very physical."
 He said Blues would have been satisfied with a draw at their highly-fancied opponents' Premiership-style venue.